Veronica-Kelly/Veronica-Kelly/README.md

 - 👋 Hi, I’m @Veronica-Kelly.
-New to the wonderful world of data
+Fairly new to the wonderful world of data
-- 👀 I’m interested in learning not only the technical side but the experience of others as well.
+- 👀 Here to learn and grow
-- 🌱 I’m currently learning SQL, Tableau, and R.
+- 🌱 I’m currently learning SQL, Tableau, and R
+- ⏭ Python
-- 💞️ I’m looking to collaborate on beginner-friendly projects.
+- 💞️ looking to collaborate on beginner-friendly projects.
+-

+- 🆕 still in the process of learning Github